Vonage-Community/blog-sim_swap-javascript-prevent_burner_account/README.md

-# Prevent Burner Account Creation Using the SIM Swap Insight
+# Prevent Account Takeover Fraud with the Vonage SIM Swap Insight

 ## Overview

-This project is a web application demonstrating how to prevent malicious burner accounts where the creator is using a potentially stolen phone number by utilizing the Vonage SIM Swap Insight to verify against phone numbers.
+We all have business and personal accounts registered on several online websites and applications.
+Account takeover occurs when attackers hijack accounts using stolen credentials, SIM swaps, or phishing.
+In this blog post.
+I will demonstrate how to use Vonage SIM Swap Insight to verify phone numbers during login.
+Even if the hijacker has the correct user and password credentials, we’ll add an additional SIM Swap check.

 ## Prerequisites